-That’s why in this post we provide a comprehensive overview of the concept of negligence as it relates to personal injury claims and it’s comparison to gross negligence.
+In this post we provide a comprehensive overview of the concept of gross negligence as it relates to personal injury claims and it’s comparison to ordinary negligence.

 Let’s begin.